Get Maintouch

 Traditional Search vs. LLM Queries: What Drives More Leads in 2026

 Traditional search still drives more measurable conversions.
 When someone clicks through from Google, you get their visit, their behavior data, and a clear path to conversion.
-LLM queries skip your site entirely.
-The lead sees your brand mentioned in a ChatGPT response, but you don't capture that visitor or control the next step.
+LLM queries skip your site.
+The lead sees your brand inside a ChatGPT response, but you don't capture the visitor and you don't control the next step.

 That doesn't make GEO worthless.
-Brand mentions in AI responses build awareness at scale.
-When your company shows up in 30% of ChatGPT answers for your category, that recognition compounds over time.
-People remember brands they see repeatedly, even without clicking.
+Brand mentions in AI responses build awareness at scale, and the math compounds.
+Show up in 30% of ChatGPT answers for your category and prospects start recognizing your name before they ever see your homepage.

 AI search platforms also surface more long-tail, high-intent queries than traditional search.
 Users ask more natural, conversational questions to ChatGPT and Perplexity, leading to queries with 10+ words that signal strong buyer intent.
 These zero-volume queries don't show up in keyword tools but represent real questions your prospects are asking AI systems.